-The August 2011 earthquake that rattled the Mid-Atlantic region caused significant building damage, including broken and twisted pinnacles, cracked stones and mortar, and damage to flying buttresses.
-Ongoing restoration work will take years to complete, and scaffolding still covers sections of the exterior.
+The 2011 earthquake that rattled the Mid-Atlantic region caused significant building damage, including broken and twisted pinnacles, cracked stones and mortar, and damage to flying buttresses.
+Ongoing restoration work can take years to complete, and scaffolding still covers sections of the exterior.

 Thirty-minute guided Highlights Tours offer a general overview.
 A 75-minute, self-guiding audio tour recounts notable events in the cathedral's history.
 Themed tours explore the gardens and gargoyles; phone for additional details.

 Note: The National Cathedral is at least a 6-block, uphill walk from the Cleveland Park Metro station.
 A parking garage is on the cathedral grounds.
 Parking restrictions apply in the surrounding neighborhood.
 Varying levels of security or special worship services may affect public access; phone ahead to confirm schedule.